Agarikon Mushrooms: A Quinine Conk with Beneficial Properties*

 Agarikon mushroom is also known as the quinine conk because of its exceptionally bitter taste.
 While these curious conks were once collected for their alleged magic properties, they do not in fact contain any quinine.

 However, Agarikon deserves the spotlight for myriad other reasons.
 Aside from being one of the oldest mushrooms in the world, Agarikon are also touted as some of the longest living.
 Despite their ancient reputation, these fungi have just recently entered the radar of modern science.
-Researchers and mycologists like Paul Stamets are trying to save strains of Agarikon to bolster mycological diversity, which are currently being analyzed for their unique immune supporting functions and potential to support the body’s inflammatory response.* Let’s take a look at what role Agarikon mushrooms may play in supporting human healthfulness and overall well being.
+Researchers and mycologists like Paul Stamets are trying to save strains of Agarikon to bolster mycological diversity, which are currently being analyzed for their unique immune supporting functions.* Let’s take a look at what role Agarikon mushrooms may play in supporting human healthfulness and overall well being.

 Agarikon has an exceptionally bitter taste that separates it from some of the more popular culinary varities.
 While it is edible, it’s not often consumed in large quantities.